nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Multiple contacts in the list with at least one contact named Roy.

     1. Test case: `find n/Roy`<br>
        Expected: Display contacts with name Roy.
-Number of contacts found shown in the status message.
+Number of contacts found is shown in the status message.
     1. Test case: `find n/roy!`<br>
        Expected: No changes made.
-Error details shown in the status message.
+Error details are shown in the status message.

     1. Other incorrect untag commands to try: `find`, `find n/<non existent name>`, `...`.<br>
        Expected: No changes made.
-Error details shown in the status message.
+Error details are shown in the status message.

 1. Find a contact by tag
     1. Prerequisites: Multiple contacts in the list with one contact having tag name colleagues and one with tag name Colleagues.

     1. Test case: `find t/Colleagues`<br>
        Expected: Display contacts with tag colleagues.
-Number of contacts found shown in the status message.
+Number of contacts found is shown in the status message.
     1. Test case: `find c/ t/Colleagues`<br>
        Expected: Display contacts with tag Colleagues (case-sensitive).
-Number of contacts found shown in the status message.
+Number of contacts found is shown in the status message.
     1. Test case: `find t/123!`<br>
        Expected: No changes made.
-Error details shown in the status message.
+Error details are shown in the status message.

     1. Other incorrect untag commands to try: `find`, `find t/<non existent tag>`, `find t/<non existent tag> c/`, `...`.<br>
        Expected: No changes made.
-Error details shown in the status message.
+Error details are shown in the status message.

 ### Deleting a contact